n8n-io/n8n-docs/docs/workflow/integrations/core-nodes/n8n-nodes-base.dateTime.md

+---
+title: Date & Time
+description: The Date & Time node is used to manipulate date and time data and convert it to different formats.
+tags:
+  - Workflow²
+  - Date & Time

+---

 # Date & Time

 The Date & Time node is used to manipulate date and time data and convert it to different formats.